 Roadside lay-bys are found at either ends of the route with a concession path providing a link with the southern end of the route.
 An exemption to the traffic regulation order is provided for recognised invalid carriages as defined in the Use of Invalid Carriages on Highways Regulations 1988.
-Derbyshire County Council has proposed further resurfacing works and the route is presently closed.
-The field gate at the north eastern end of the route was replaced in 2016 using donations to the Authority's Access Fund.
+In 2019, Derbyshire County Council completed their resurfacing works along the southern end of the route which included dealing with the waterlogged top section.